kendryte/k510_docs/en/K510_AI_Application_Guides.md

 # 5 Write AI applications

-Model validation depends on the nncase runtime, and the specific rules for using the nncase runtime can be found[ K510_nncase_Developer_Guides.md](./K510_nncase_Developer_Guides.md).
+Model validation depends on the nncase runtime, and the specific rules for using the nncase runtime can be found[K510_nncase_Developer_Guides.md](./K510_nncase_Developer_Guides.md).
 AI Application Reference`k510_buildroot/package/ai/code/object_detect`.
 First, you need to create an object detection instance and allocate space for the kmodel input and output.

 ```c++
 objectDetect od(obj_thresh, nms_thresh, net_len, {valid_width, valid_height});